Hermes shrugs off China worries as profits rise

 The family-controlled group believes it is helped by an understated style.

-Its iconic Kelly and Birkin leather handbags, which cost between 7,000 and 30,000 euros, can take months to obtain in certain colours or types of leather, creating scarcity and a reputation for exclusivity.
+Its iconic Kelly and Birkin leather handbags, which cost between 7,000 and 30,000 euros, can take months to obtain in certain colors or types of leather, creating scarcity and a reputation for exclusivity.

 Dumas said sales over the Chinese New Year - an important trading period for luxury firms - had gone "rather well" and that Hermes was pressing ahead with expansion in Asia.